italicize/italicize.github.io/basic-table-style.md

 1. If closed, open the Styles pane: On the Home menu, click the lower-right corner of the Styles Group. \
    The Styles pane opens.
-1. Click New Style (a button in the lower-left corner of the Styles pane).
+1. Click New Style (the first button in the lower-left corner of the Styles pane).
 1. For the name, type Basic Table.
 1. For the style type, select Table. \
    For "Apply formatting to," leave Whole table.